 Grad Images will take each graduate's picture as he/she shakes hands with President Krendl.
 A proof and order form will be mailed by the latter part of May.
 By June the proof, order form, and check or money order should be received by Grad Images.
 All orders received by June 1 will be delivered by July 1.
 Late orders will be accepted until December 31.
 You are under no obligation to purchase the pictures or respond to the Grad Images correspondence.

 Find out what you need to know about Latin, Departmental, Distinction Program and Honors Program honors here.

-A brunch will be held between the Baccalaureate Service and the Bachelor's Commencement on Sunday, May 19, from 9:45-11:30 a.m. for all graduates and their guests.
-Tickets are on sale in the Campus Center Office and available online through May 12.
-The cost is $10 per person.
+A brunch will be held between the Baccalaureate Service and the Bachelor's Commencement on Sunday, May 1, from 9:45-11:30 a.m. for all graduates and their guests.
+Tickets will be available at the door for $12 per person.

-The Commencement Ceremony will be held at noon on Sunday, May 19, in the Rike Center.
+The Commencement Ceremony will be held at noon on Sunday, May 1, in the Rike Center.
 Graduates must gather for the procession at 11:15 a.m. in front of Towers Hall (in the case of inclement weather, the location will be the Clements Recreation Center indoor track).
-Read more details about the ceremony here.

 The following items will be prohibited in the Rike Center: alcoholic beverages, coolers, backpacks, large handbags, metal folding seat cushions, seats that clamp to bleachers, noise making devises, mace or similar substances, signs, sticks, poles, and weapons of any kind.
 Please be aware that guests are subject to visual inspection of person. bags, and clothing capable of concealing prohibited items.